Epictek/WiiFlow_Mod6/wii/docs/plugins_readme.txt

 # optional - for access to web cover database - currently not used

 explorerpath=
-# optional - rom directory to explore in file explorer view (device must be specified: "sd:/" or "usb1:/"), default to "romdir" value
+# optional - rom directory to explore in file explorer view (device must be specified: "sd:/" or "usb1:/"), default to "rompartition" and "romdir" values
+# ignored if nand, emunand, (main) homebrew or scummvm plugins

 filenamesastitles=
 # optional (emulators only) - force WiiFlow to use rom file names as titles instead of Wiimpathy's database (yes/no - default to no)

 guidename=
 # optional - background image (e.g. "atari_guide.png") to use for the plugin controller input guide (PNG or JPG must be placed in wiiflow/plugins/inputs/), default to "[platform_name].png" (platform_name from platform.ini)

- You can use multiple "homebrew" plugins each with its own romdir=.
-First six characters of magic number must be 484252.
-The last two can be random.

  EXAMPLES: